7 min read

 "It's nothing."

-"...Let's just look at the training grounds briefly and go up.
-I told them to prepare good liquor."
+"...Let's just look at the training yard briefly and go up.
+I had them prepare good liquor."

-"Oh, I've been ruining my palate eating only sweet southern liquor, so I'm looking forward to it.
-I've really missed Hermea's strong spirits."
+"Oh, I was getting tired of only drinking the sweet southern liquor and ruined my palate.
+I'm looking forward to it.
+I've really missed Hermea's spirits."

-Vigo uses formal speech and the other uses informal speech.
-It doesn't seem to be a culture of respecting elders like in Roas either.
+Vigo uses polite speech and the other speaks down.
+It doesn't seem like a culture of respecting elders like in Roas.

 "Ah."